drcmda/react-contextual/README.md

 }
 ```

-## 2. Dealing with raw context providers of any kind
+## 2. If you're dealing with context providers of any kind

 Example: https://codesandbox.io/s/5v7n6k8j5p